Is hybrid working beneficial for employee wellbeing?

-This year, the 10th-16th May is Mental Health Awareness week.
-And this year, the selected theme is ‘nature’.
+This year, the 15th-21st of May is Mental Health Awareness week.
+And this year, the selected theme is ‘Anxiety’.

 Mental Health Awareness Week is an annual event when there is an opportunity for the whole of the UK to focus on achieving good mental health.
-The Mental Health Foundation started the event 21 years ago.
 Each year the Foundation continues to set the theme, organise and host the week.
 The event has grown to become one of the biggest awareness weeks across the UK and globally.

 Mental Health Awareness Week is open to everyone.
 It is all about starting conversations about mental health and the things in our daily lives that can affect it.
-This year we want as many people as possible—individuals, communities and governments—to think about connecting with nature and how nature can improve our mental health.
+This year we want as many people as possible—individuals, communities and governments—to think about how anxiety can impact mental health,

 However, the week is also a chance to talk about any aspect of mental health that people want to—regardless of the theme.

-During Mental Health Awareness Week, you should take the time to do three things:
+During Mental Health Awareness Week, try to do these three things:

-Talk about nature: discuss in your family, school, workplace and community how you can help encourage people to find new ways to connect with nature in your local environment.
+Discuss in your family, school, workplace and community how you can help encourage people to seek help for their anxiety and find support from others.